RootOfCode/Burden-of-Command/README.md

 The game is written in a deliberately **data-driven** style.
 All behaviour is defined in flat tables near the top of the source.
 To change how a task works, edit `+task-defs+`.
 To add a difficulty level, add a row to `+diff-defs+`.
 To add a random event, extend `+rand-probs+` and add a case to `random-events`.
 No behaviour is hardcoded into logic that belongs in data.

 The single-file structure is intentional.
-The entire game runs with one command on Linux and macOS.
+The entire game runs with one command on Linux, macOS, and Windows.
 The build scripts provide convenience binaries but are not required to play the game.

 ---